 October may bring with it colder temperatures and stronger winds, but this doesn’t mean that a number of days are still quite sunny and warm.
-There’s a number of different indoor and outdoor activities that you can do.
-Here’s a short list with some more ideas:
+There are a number of different indoor and outdoor activities that you can do.
+Here’s a shortlist with some more ideas:

 Leave a comment below and I’ll get back to you with an answer shortly!

 Get the best travel tips from Malta Uncovered delivered to you in bite-sized chunks by email.
 (Unsubscribe at any time!)

 Was this article helpful?
 Share it with your friends!